Henri Termeer: Pompe disease

-In 1998, two of Crowley's children, Megan and Patrick, were diagnosed with a severe neuromuscular disorder, glycogen storage disease type II, also called Pompe's disease.
+In 1998, two of Biotech executive John Crowley's children, Megan and Patrick, were diagnosed with a severe neuromuscular disorder, glycogen storage disease type II, also called Pompe's disease.
 In the face of the children's deteriorating health, the family moved to Princeton, New Jersey, to be close to doctors specializing in the disease.
-Crowley worked at Bristol-Myers Squibb, where he held a number of management positions.
-Frustrated with the slow pace of research on Pompe's disease, Crowley left Bristol-Myers Squibb in March 2000, and took a position as CEO of Novazyme Pharmaceuticals, a biotechnology research company located in Oklahoma City founded by Dr.William Canfield, that was conducting research on a new experimental treatment for the disease.
+Crowley worked at Bristol-Myers Squibb, but frustrated with the slow pace of research on Pompe's disease, he left the company in March 2000 and took a position as CEO of Novazyme Pharmaceuticals, a biotechnology research company located in Oklahoma City which was researching a new experimental treatment for the disease.

-Biotech executive john Crowley, whose two children were diagnosed in 1998 with Pompe's disease, had been a major force behind the search for a cure.
-By 2001 Genzyme when acquired Novazyme, Termeer put Crowley in charge Genzyme's global Pompe program, the largest R&D effort in the company's history, from September 2001 until December 2002.
-At that time Genzyme was considered to be the world's third largest biotechnology company, Genzyme's work eventually bore fruit and in January 2003, Crowley's children received the enzyme replacement therapy for Pompe disease developed by Genzyme.
+Crowley was a major force behind the search for a cure.
+By 2001 when Genzyme acquired Novazyme, Termeer put Crowley in charge of Genzyme's global Pompe program, the largest R&D effort in the company's history, from September 2001 until December 2002.
+At that time Genzyme was considered to be the world's third largest biotechnology company, Genzyme's work eventually bore fruit and in January 2003 Crowley's children received the enzyme replacement therapy for Pompe disease developed by Genzyme.
 Crowley credits the experimental trial with saving his children's lives.
 The acquisition of Novazyme by Genzyme, and Crowley's fight to cure Pompe's Disease, was documented in the Harvard Business School Case Study, Novazyme: A Father's Love.

-According to Higgins by 2004 Henri Termeer's leadership at Genzyme was celebrated by a number of biotech industry observers as exemplary.
-Genzyme, in 2004 was seen as a role model for other biotechnology firms.
+According to Higgins, by 2004 Henri Termeer's leadership at Genzyme was considered exemplary by several biotech industry observers, and Genzyme was seen as a role model for other biotechnology firms.

 According to The Wall Street Journal, in 2004 Termeer earned a combined salary and bonus of $3 million.
 He also had "options valued at between $12.6 million and $32 million in 10 years, based on appreciation of the company's stock of between 5% and 10% a year, according to the company's proxy."